kwan3217/Ranger/README.md

   wide-field lens, and had a field of view of about 22x24deg.
 Camera B used a 75mm focal length telephoto lens, and had a field of view of 9x8deg.
 Each camera was scanned with 1150 scan lines.
 Each camera scanned the full design area (about 11x11mm) of the vidicon tube face with those 1150 lines.
+It takes 2.56s to scan and transmit each image, so while one camera is being scanned and transmitted, the other is being erased and exposed for the next image.
+  No attempt was made to synchronize the camera cycle with impact, so the impact effectively was at a uniformly-distributed random time during the last camera cycle.
+One of the cameras will have taken an image between 5.12s and 2.56s before impact and completely transmitted it, while the other will have taken an image between 2.56s and 0.00s and be interrupted by impact during transmission.
+Since the vertical speed of impact is about 2km/s, the last complete image will be taken between 5 and 10km altitude, and the last partial at less than 5km altitude.
 * Channel P (for Partial scan) carried cameras P1, P2, P3, and P4.
+These had a narrow field of view, but were not designed for higher resolution.
+Instead, they were designed to fire and readout as frequently as possible, so that the last image is as close as possible to the surface.
   Each of these fired in turn on a 0.21s cadence, so each camera individually was on a 0.84s cadence.
+Since a camera fires about every 0.2s, and the spacecraft has a vertical speed of about 2km/s, we expect the last image taken to be from an altitude of less than 400m, and for the last complete image to be from between 800 and 400m.
   Cameras P1 and P2 used the same optics as B (75mm lens) and resulted in the narrowest fields of view at about 2x2deg, while P3 and P4 used the same optics as A and had medium-fields at about 6x6deg.
 The P cameras had the same vidicon tube and electronics, but only scanned about 3x3mm of the vidicon tube face.
 Because of this partial scan, the cameras had a narrower field of view even with the same camera optics.
 It's similar to the old "digital zoom" on older digital cameras, that just saved the middle part of the image at the same pixel angular resolution but fewer pixels.
 Each of these cameras was scanned with only